Rules for the 2021 Motor City Champions Cup

 For US Youth Soccer teams, Permission to Travel or Notification Form approved by their home State Association must be provided.
 Non US Youth Soccer teams must be able to provide similar documentation.

 MSYSA coaches must be able to provide their CDC Heads Up Concussion Certification.
 All non MSYSA coach must be able to provide the CDC HeadsUp Concussion certificate or the NFHS Concussion in Sports certificate.
 Teams must be able to provide the Michigan Department of Community Health/CDC Parent and Athlete Concussion Information Sheet for each player attending the tournament.
+Concussion certificates should be no more than 3 years old.
+If so you must renew.

 Elimination of Heading Policy